vgeorgework/Flaskdemo/README.md

 ## To execute the project using helm chart:

-Step1: clone the github repo using `#git clone https://github.com/vgeorgework/Flask_.git`
+ 1. clone the github repo using `#git clone https://github.com/vgeorgework/Flaskdemo.git`
-Step2: change directory `#cd Flask_`
+ 2. change directory `#cd Flaskdemo`
-Step3: checkout "helmchart" branch `#git checkout helmchart`
-Step4: execute setup.sh file #sh setup.sh     //will create flask app and MySQL services in your PC and opens up your default browser.
+ 3. execute setup.sh file #sh setup.sh   //will create flask app and MySQL services in your PC and opens up your default browser.

 > For your ease of use, I created a "setup.sh" script to execute all the
 > steps automatically.
-The shell script I created expects the following
-> programs to be installed on your PC.